Cassie McFarland

 Cassie Maeve McFarland (born October 4, 1985) is an American graphic artist based out of California.
-She is best known as the creator of the winning design for the common obverse of the 2014 National Baseball Hall of Fame commemorative coin program.
+She is best known as the creator of the winning design for the common obverse of the 2014 commemorative coins celebrating the National Baseball Hall of Fame.

 Biography

 Cassie McFarland grew up in the historic railroad town of Roseville.
 Her parents are Robert and Wendy McFarland.

 Education

 She attended California Polytechnic State University in San Luis Obispo, CA, earning a Bachelor of Fine Arts, Studio Art and Design degree in 2008.

 Works and awards

 Cassie McFarland works in the fields of figurative painting and photography.
 There is a strong narrative tendency to her work, shaped by personal nostalgia and the grandeur and sweep of the American landscape.

 While attending Cal Poly, she received the following awards: